Subscribe to updates

 Council Plan 2026-30

 The committee reviewed the draft Council Plan for 2026-30, titled 'Recalibrating Warwickshire'.
-This strategic document outlines the council's ambition to make Warwickshire a place where local businesses flourish, families thrive, and children have the best chance in life, with a focus on making residents safer, healthier, and wealthier.
+This strategic document outlines the council's ambition to foster a thriving local economy, support families, and ensure children have the best start in life, with a core mission to improve services, build better local government, and transform for the future.
 The plan is structured around six areas of focus: 'People' (happy, healthy and safe children; healthy, happy and independent lives; and educational opportunities, sufficient places and SEND provision) and 'Places' (economic growth, jobs and skills; highways and transport; and vibrant places, safe communities and environment).
 These are underpinned by four common goals: value for money, optimising technology and innovation, driving community power, and being a great employer.

-• Health Watch Abolition: A discussion on the abolition of Health Watch and the transition to new arrangements for patient voice and experience was proposed.
+- A discussion on the abolition of Healthwatch and the transition to new arrangements for patient voice.

 Questions to the Portfolio Holder and NHS